 MLB Stat Summary (99 Games): .266/.319/.370, 2 HR, 21 2B, 7 3B, 10 SB, 0.9 WAR

-Span's career in Washington has not gotten off to a great start.
-He is a career .282 hitter with a .352 OBP but has struggled to reach those marks this season.
-The Nationals have even moved him out of the leadoff spot because their team needed some kind of spark.
+Things haven't gotten off to a great start for Span in Washington DC.
+He is a career .282 hitter with a .352 OBP but he has struggled to reach those marks this season.
+The Nationals have even moved him out of the leadoff spot in their batting order because their team needed some kind of spark.
 Entering this past weekend, Span had yet to hit a home run in a Nationals uniform.
 He has now hit long balls in back-to-back games and maybe he can get things going on the offensive side of the ball.
 Overall, the transition to the National League has been a little rough and the Nats had to have been hoping for more from Span.

 Ben Revere, CF - Philadelphia Phillies